adexfit/LearningReact/reactCourse.md

         - 'title' is the name of the variable we will put this in a curly brace in our  return block
         - props.title is the initial value of the variable 'title'

-+ You can have multiple state
-+ States are being replaced when they are updated
-+ When you are updating a state that depends on another state, pass a callback that accept the previous state and then set the new state.

 ## props in react
 + You add the data to your app.js